IgniteUI/igniteui-docfx/en/components/lineargauge.md

 <div class="divider--half"></div>

-## Configurable Elements

-### Needle
+## Needle

-This is the primary measure displayed by the component and is visualized as a bar or you can customize it to show almost any shape as is demonstrated below.
+This is the primary measure displayed by the linear gauge component and is visualized as a bar or you can customize it to show almost any shape as is demonstrated below.

 ```html
  <igx-linear-gauge